JossDuff/liquidator_v1/README.md

 - target small lending protocols with not much competition

 ## Optional Phase: Data
+- add events to Liquidator contract to keep track
 - dune dashboard to track stats from all my deployed bots

 ## Phase 5: Slaughter